YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

    2. Automate the response - config offers the ability to automatically remediate problems using automation dcouments.
    3. know what changed - config is the one-stop shop to see what changed.
 It will provide you with a history of all your arch
 3. Authenticaation
    1. user management requires the right tool.
-Make sure you're using AWS SSO for internal user management and Congito for external.
+Make sure you're using `AWS SSO for internal user management` and `Congito for external`.
    2. Active Directory - is a common topic that should immediantely make you think Directory service. if it's a lift and shift, pick the managed Microsoft AD.
 If AD is staying on-premises, select AD Connector.
-   3. Cross-account role access is always a better solution than creating unnecessary IAM credentials.
+   3. `Cross-account role access` is always a better solution than creating unnecessary IAM credentials.
 4. Cost Management
-   1. Tracking costs, is a common exam topic.
+   1. `Tracking costs`, is a common exam topic.
 You'll want to use a combination of tags, cost-explorer and AWS budget
-   2. Get ahead of problems by creating proactive alerts.
-When users get too the 80% threshold, tell someone via SNS/
+   2. Get ahead of problems by `creating proactive alerts.` When users get too the 80% threshold, tell someone via SNS/
-   3. Automate the response.
+   3. `Automate the response`.
 Spending too much money? shut something down.
 Always think about how you can remove the human interaction
-   4. Detailed reports and exploring costs.
+   4. `Detailed reports and exploring costs`.
 These questions will usually involve AWS Cost and Usage Reports or Cost Explorer for in-depth reporting purposees.
-   5. Use AWS Compute Optimizer to generate recommendations on implementing more accurate compute sizes based on your actual needs.
+   5. `Use AWS Compute Optimizer` to generate recommendations on implementing more accurate compute sizes based on your actual needs.
 5. Trusted Advisor
    1. it's free to use, but you'll need a business or enterprise support plan to get the most useful checks
-   2. there are limits to Trusted Advisor.
+   2. there are `limitation` to Trusted Advisor.
 It's **Strictly** an auditing tool, and it **won't** solve the problem for you, This is a common trap the exam will set for you.
    3. Automate the response.
 Use EventBridge to kick off a lambda function to solve problem for you.
 6. Accounts and Licenses
-   1. AWS Control Tower can be used to implement compliance and account governance within multi-account environment using automated account setups
+   1. `AWS Control Tower` can be used to implement compliance and account governance within multi-account environment using automated account setups
    2. Leverage preventive or detective guardrails with AWS Control Tower.
 They are implemented via SCPs and AWS config (respectively)
-   3. AWS License Manager provides a simplified way to manage licenses from supported vendors to prevent license abuse and overcharges.
+   3. `AWS License Manager` provides a simplified way to manage licenses from supported vendors to prevent license abuse and overcharges.
 It works in AWS and on-premises (not cloud specific).
 7. Infrastructure and Deployments
-   1. AWS Service Catalog allows end users to provision pre-apporved products and service vias shared catalog portfolios.
+   1. `AWS Service Catalog` allows end users to provision pre-apporved products and service vias shared catalog portfolios.
 These are written in CloudFormation
-   2. AWS Proton can empower developers to automate the provisioning of their entire application stack for container-based or serverless architectures.
+   2. `AWS Proton` can empower developers to automate the provisioning of their entire application stack for container-based or serverless architectures.
 8. Well-Architected Tool - to document architectural decisions and their measurements against well-established industry best practices
 9. AWS Health
    1.  is a dashbaord and service meant to provide notifications of both public and account -specific within AWS